dannas/dannas.github.com/TIL.markdown

 I read Edgar Dijkstras EWD 196: The structure of the 'THE'-multiprogramming system, which Wikipedia claims to be one of the earliest description of a layered design for a software system.
 Dijkstra describes how his group designed an operating system by dividing the code into layers that each only depended on the layer beneath it.
 This lead to code that was easier to verify, inspect and test in isolation.
 Dijkstra proposed that all software should be modularized in such a way that the set of allowed inputs were small enough to allow exhaustive testing.
 Now, that's clearly not feasible for most of the code I've read and written, but the idea of layering software has proved it's usefulness over the decades.

 I wonder if there are more articles about software design in a similar vein?
 C.A.R.
-Hoare has written about his experiences working as a manager for a software project that drowned in it's own complexity.
+Hoare has written about his experiences working as a manager for a software project that drowned in it's own complexity in [The Emperors Old Clothes](http://zoo.cs.yale.edu/classes/cs422/2010/bib/hoare81emperor.pdf) which provides some insights about how we always must manage complexity.
+Niklaus Wirths article [A Plea for Lean Software](https://cr.yp.to/bib/1995/wirth.pdf) is another interesting article about complexity.

-TODO(dannas): Find the Hoare article.

 ## 29 October 2018